 It is more difficult to say.
 The answer hinges upon your judgement on whether there are any power centers in his party that may even dream about taking over, about being the next king.
 And that is not at all obvious.

-Every time someone Fidesz gathers some popularity and political capital independent of Orbán, that politician is made to do something terrible.
+Every time someone in Fidesz gathers some popularity and political capital independent from Orbán, that politician is made to do something terrible.
 Like signing the end of the rule of law, or sent to Brussels to burn his reputation defending Orbán.
-When his backpack-carrier-turned-deputy-PM appeared like he is above the anti-migrant hatemongering hysteria of Orbán’s election campaign, Orbán made the guy to post the lowest racist videos on Facebook (his first ever social media post), burning his own reputation as he did so.
+When his backpack-carrier-turned-deputy-PM appeared like he is above the anti-migrant hatemongering hysteria of Orbán’s election campaign, Orbán made the guy to post the lowest racist videos on Facebook (his first ever social media post), burning his own reputation as a moderate.

-But showing weakness may still bring fermentation in the system – even the local election hiccup made many loyalists spilling the beans and giving up 2022 in head.
+But showing weakness may still bring fermentation in the system – even the local election hiccup made many loyalists spill the beans and give up 2022 in head.
 They may not take over – but they may leave him at the first sign of weakening.